 - Bonita/Cataract intersection: North Cataract Avenue will be closed for 11 months beginning in September 2021 – longer than originally planned.
 South Cataract Avenue will remain accessible only via eastbound Bonita Avenue during construction.
 Starting in June 2022, the entire intersection will be closed for two months.
 (Plans originally called for a six-month closure).

-- Walnut Street grade crossing: Construction on the Walnut grade crossing is scheduled to begin in June, which will require extended full street closures.
+- Walnut Avenue grade crossing: Construction on the Walnut grade crossing is scheduled to begin on June 18, which will require extended full street closures.

 - San Dimas Station: Construction on the San Dimas Station, which will be located between San Dimas Avenue and Walnut Street behind the CVS shopping plaza, will begin sometime in early 2022.